Peshekee Grade to 3 Mile Mark

 Many years later, the tracks were pulled up and the grade was paved up to the McCormick Tract (the Tract is an acreage of land given to the U.P. by Cyrus McCormick, a prominent business man but that’s a whole other story for another day) about 8 miles north of Highway 41.
 From there, it becomes a dirt/gravel road.
 Sometimes still referred to as the Huron Bay Grade (although official signage calls it the Peshekee), this is the Peshekee Grade and this is how we are/were lucky enough to access this river now.

 Interesting story to say the least and I owe it to the family for highlighting that and feeding my curiosity about the area.
 Naturally, they’re really into the history of the U.P. and they introduced me to a couple books that capture not only the infamous debacle but a very thorough and interesting history of the U.P. called “Superior Heartland, A Backwoods Story”.
 It’s an absolutely fascinating and invaluable read but appears to be out of print (accordinging to the lofty price on Amazon).

 But there are a lot of great articles about the Iron Range and Huron Bay Railroad to be found.
-If you’re interested in this story specifically, there are some nice writeups like this one, another from a real estate listing and my favorite, the one on Mikel B. Classen’s site.
+If you’re interested in this story specifically, there are some nice writeups like this one, as well as my favorite on Mikel B. Classen’s site.

 And now back to the paddle… We didn’t see a lot of wildlife but at one point I saw something jump/splash upstream.
 As I got closer, I could see something white and moving just under the water.
 It appeared to be the belly of a very large walleye or something but as my eyes adjusted and my brain unraveled the puzzle, what appeared was a much larger fish with its mouth wrapped around it.
 Jack confirmed it was a northern pike and we watched as it dodged us under the water with the catch in its mouth.
 It was a fascinating sight that I’ve never seen before.